 (3) The canvas previews changes of the selected layout in the left pane.
 If you make a blank project or haven’t created any Slide Master before, you will see a default Slide Master.

 In general, a slide master comprises a master layout and a set of custom layouts.
-In the left pane, the master layout is the first thumbnail which appears slightly larger than all other thumbnails of custom layouts.
+The master layout is the first thumbnail in the left pane, which appears slightly larger than all other thumbnails of custom layouts.
 And all the custom layouts appear below the master one.
 Therefore, custom layouts inherit all the properties from the master layout.
 Nevertheless, you can modify each custom layout as you wish.
 All changed properties will no longer be inherited from the master layout.
 So, you can create a new slide master or add more custom layouts to a slide master if you want.

 When using Slide Masters, you can: